 In 2015, upon graduating with honors from the French International School of Chicago, he is accepted as a scholarship student at the famous Berklee College of Music and New School of New-York, but decides to move back to Paris, where he will quickly be accepted at the prestigious National Superior Conservatory of Paris (CNSM).

-In 2017, Raphael Olivier makes his debuts as a recording artist, being invited to record his project at the mythical Davout Studios (Miles Davis, The Rollings Stones, Ray Charles…), and will release two major film scores: the "Anonymous" soundtrack, along with the "Pablosphere" original score.
-Currently guitarist and keyboardist for French pop singer Calypso Valois, Raphael has released his first single "Respire" with new electro project AVBE.
+2017 marks his debuts as a recording artist, being invited to record his project at the mythical Davout Studios (Miles Davis, The Rollings Stones, Ray Charles…), and will release two major film scores: the "Anonymous" soundtrack, along with the "Pablosphere" original score.